Olami0325/weather_dashboard/README.md

 🚀 **Features**

 **City Search** – Search for weather data by entering a city name.
-**Saved Searches** - Your recent city seraches are saved locally (Local Storage) easy and quick access.
+**Saved Searches** - Your recent city searches are saved locally (Local Storage) easy and quick access.

 **Live Weather Data** – Displays:
   - 🌡️ Temperature (°C or °F)